cosmeoes/clgdrive/Readme.md

-# cldrive
+# clgdrive

-cldrive is command line interface for google drive.
+clgdrive is command line interface for google drive.

 Currently it only supports:
         -Listing files